silverjuke/silverjuke/docs/scripting.md

 Adds a button eg. for your plugin's configuration dialog to the main menu.
 The name of the menu entry is defined by name.
 If the user selects one  of  "your" menu entry, the given function is called.
-In Silverjuke 2.52 or later, you can also add (even global) shortcuts for a menu entry;  see  "Advanced  /  Further options / Shortcut" for this purpose.
+You can also add shortcuts for a menu entry; see "Advanced / Further options / Shortcut" for this purpose.

 See also: Program.addConfigButton(), Program.addSkinsButton(),
 Program.addExitOption()